The Chase Australia: Ratings

 Since debuting in September 2015, The Chase Australia has generally performed well in the ratings, often beating the Nine Network's Millionaire Hot Seat and Network Ten's 10 News First in the important 5:00 to 6:00 pm timeslot.
 The debut episode drew 520,000 for its first half-hour, and 720,000 for its second half-hour which went up against Millionaire Hot Seat.
 This was a key factor in Seven News regaining its crown as Australia's most-watched news service, but, as of September 2017, it continues to trail Nine News across the eastern seaboard, while it still leads comfortably in the Adelaide and Perth markets.

-In response to continued strong ratings for The Chase Australia throughout 2016, the Nine Network announced rival game show Millionaire Hot Seat would extend to one hour from 2017, meaning both shows compete for the same duration.
-As of May 2017, The Chase Australia remains well ahead of Millionaire Hot Seat in the ratings, often winning by an average margin of 100,000.
+In response to continued strong ratings for The Chase Australia throughout 2016, the Nine Network announced rival game show Millionaire Hot Seat would extend to one hour from 2017, meaning both shows competed for the same duration.
+Despite the changes, The Chase Australia remained well ahead of Millionaire Hot Seat in the ratings, often winning by an average margin of 100,000, until the latter show's axing in November 2023.
+Since January 2024, The Chase Australia competes against Nine's Tipping Point Australia, produced by Banijay's Endemol Shine Australia.